-The vagus nerve is the 10th cranial nerve that connects your brain to your internal organs.
-Its activation relaxes you and helps you in recovery because it activates the “rest and digest” nervous system (parasympathetic nervous system).
+The vagus nerve is the most important nerve linked to the activation of the rest-and-digest nervous system (parasympathetic nervous system).
 Vagus nerve connects the brain to multiple internal organs (e.g. lungs, gut, liver, heart, kidneys, and gallbladder).
 As the vagus nerve is a broad network of nerves reaching all around the body, it’s affecting the mental and physical health holistically.
 It has an important role in digesting food, sleep, cellular recovery, and calmness.

 Importantly, the vagus nerve is a two-way road; it delivers signals to the brain from the internal organs but also delivers messages from the organs to the brain.
 For example, it detects gut hormone and nutrient status and signals the brain about satiety or hunger.
-It can also return messages by monitoring the hormone levels in the brain and activating/deactivating internal organs.
+It also monitors the hormone levels in the brain and activates or deactivates the functions of internal organs.
 For example, when the brain is informed about inflammation, it sends a signal to the vagus nerve to initiate an immune response.

 Vagus nerve is the most important nerve which controls biological stress and thus it can inhibit oxidative stress, inflammation, and symptoms of chronic diseases such as irritable bowel syndrome.